BernStrom/nasa-mission-control/README.md

 For removal of any scheduled missions, simply click on the :x:&nbsp; button found on the left-hand side of each mission in the upcoming section of the mission dashboard.

+NOTE: _**Any newly-created/ removal of launch missions by the user will not be permanently saved in the application as these data are not stored in a database of any kind but rather being fetched and displayed directly in the frontend of the application from a third-party API and a `.csv` document.**_

 ## :gear: Core Tech Stack
 **Backend**
 * :sauropod:&nbsp; Deno